Ontdek de wereldkaart met 170 verhalen

 “I have been beaten by Rotterdammers to become a real Rotterdammer.
 And I intend to remain a Rotterdammer.”

-Mozambique, Samson
+Mozambique, Samsson

 “I live in Spangen because i saw many different people and cultures here.
 I found that interesting.”